Home » Latest Topics & Insights on Urology and Penis Enlargement » Weak erection – ways to regain strength

 Modern medical treatments

-The success rates are 70 to 75 percent.
+The success rates of treatment today are 70 to 75 percent.

-Are erectile dysfunctions a sign of other diseases?
+Can erectile dysfunction be a sign of other diseases?

-Erectile dysfunction can be an important early warning sign of serious internal illnesses, such as diabetes mellitus or heart disease.
-This is why a medical check-up is important not only for your love life, but for your overall health.
+Erectile dysfunction can be a sign of serious illnesses.
+These include, for example, diabetes mellitus or cardiovascular diseases.
+This is why a medical check-up is not only important for your love life, but also for your general health.

 The medical information provided on this website is for general information purposes only and does not replace a personal consultation with our doctors.
 As a tertiary medical center, we are also available for second opinions.